woodpecker-ci/woodpecker/README.md

 ## 👋 Who uses Woodpecker?

-[Codeberg](https://codeberg.org), the Woodpecker project itself, and many others.
+Woodpecker is used by [itself](https://ci.woodpecker-ci.org/woodpecker/woodpecker-ci/) multiple well-known companies, organizations like [Codeberg](https://codeberg.org), hobbyist and many others.

-Leave a [comment](https://github.com/woodpecker-ci/woodpecker/issues/122) if you're using it as well.
+Leave a [comment](https://github.com/woodpecker-ci/woodpecker/discussions/2149) if you're using it as well.

 Also consider using the topic `WoodpeckerCI` in your repository, so others can learn from your config and use the hashtag `#WoodpeckerCI` when talking about the project on social media!